 General Suggestions on Teaching Students with Disabilities

-Faculty control the curriculum in the classroom, and determine how curriculum is taught, and how it is assessed.
-Students who learn differently than how the course is taught, struggle.
-Students who are unable to meet time constraints due to processing delays, are penalized during timed exams, even though they may know the content thoroughly.
-If courses are universally designed, to be effective for the different learning styles of students, then there becomes less need for students to require LOA's.
+Faculty control the curriculum in the classroom and determine how curriculum is taught and how it is assessed.
+Students whose learning style differs from the instructor's teaching style struggle.
+Students who are unable to meet time constraints due to processing delays are penalized during timed exams, even though they may know the content thoroughly.
+If courses are universally designed to be effective for the different learning styles of students, then there becomes less need for students to require accommodations.

 Students are usually the experts on their own disabilities, so do not hesitate to ask them if you need more information about how they learn best.
 You can also contact the student's assigned Disability Specialist at DSP.

-It is helpful to announce at the beginning of the semester, "Students who have Letters of Accommodations from the Disabled Students' Program, please see me during my office hours or schedule an appointment with me."
+It is helpful to announce at the beginning of the semester, "Students who have Letters of Accommodation from the Disabled Students' Program, please see me during my office hours or schedule an appointment with me."
 You should put a few paragraphs into your course syllabus welcoming students with disabilities and inviting them to visit you for a discussion of their disability-related academic needs.
-These paragraphs might read as follows:
+We recommend the following statement:

-The intent of LOA’s is to provide an even playing field for students with disabilities who have documented functional limitations.
+The intent of LOAs is to provide an even playing field for students with disabilities who have documented functional limitations.
 Accommodations help mitigate the impact of the disability in the context of the learning environment.

 For example, students with slower auditory processing speeds, and/or motor skills may require additional time on exams in order to help compensate for the extended time it takes them to complete the same process as students without the same disability.

-An even playing field begins with the construction of the syllabi.
-The more pre work done to insure inclusivity, the less surprised and inconvenienced one will be, when a student presents an LOA requiring specific accommodations not already built into the curriculum.
+An accessible course begins with the construction of the syllabus.
+The more pre-work done to insure inclusivity, the less surprised and inconvenienced an instructor will be when a student presents an LOA requiring specific accommodations not already built into the curriculum.